 Copies of your W-2 forms for each tax return are also required.

 The “sponsor” on the I-864 form must be the same person who is the “petitioner” on the I 171H form.

 You must also present proof that a court of the competent authority has granted you guardianship of the child or that such a court finalized your adoption of the child.

 If you use the income from another household member to meet the income requirements of Form I-864, then that household member must complete USCIS Form I-864A.
 You can download this form here.

 Citizenship (UCCIS Form N-600)

-Parents who want to document their child’s citizenship can apply for a U.S. passport from the Department of State and/or can apply for a Certificate of Citizenship from the USCIS.
+Parents who want to document their child’s citizenship with an international adoption can apply for a U.S. passport from the Department of State and/or can apply for a Certificate of Citizenship from the USCIS.
 To apply for the Certificate of Citizenship for an internationally adopted child, parents must file USCIS Form N-600 along with a filing fee and required supporting documentation.